Telematics Making Ride-sharing Safer Than Driving One’s Own Vehicle

 This is good news for Uber, which has faced mounting criticism over its refusal to use fingerprinting technology to check out the backgrounds of its drivers before employing them (in comparison, many taxi services carry out these checks).

 In response, Uber has stepped up its effort to show that riding with its drivers is a safe bet.
 For one, the company says it now insists its drivers have at least one year of licensed driving under their belt before applying to work with them.
-At the same time, Uber now accepts only those drivers who have had three or fewer traffic incidents over the previous three years, with any driver caught driving under the influence immediately dismissed from qualification.
+At the same time, Uber now accepts only those drivers who have had three or fewer traffic incidents over the previous three years and liability coverage up to $1 million, with any driver caught driving under the influence immediately dismissed from qualification.
 Prospective drivers are also dismissed if they’ve received a serious speeding ticket (meaning they were caught driving 20 or more miles per hour over the speed limit) or if they’ve been nailed with a reckless driving charge.

 Now, there’s, even more, evidence to suggest that riding with Uber and other ride-sharing services is safe.
 In its report, which is titled “Driving Analytics: Ridesharing Drivers Are Safer Than Average American Drivers,” Aite Group broke down driving statistics into several key categories, including speeding and cell phone usage.
 In these cases, the ride-sharing drivers performed better than average American daily drivers: they tended to keep to the speed limit and they spent less time on their phones (even though Uber drivers depend on cell phone communication to do their jobs).